 What is the difference between engineered wood and standard lumber?

 Structural engineered wood is more processed than traditional construction wood.
 In the process of its creation, natural wood defects, such as knots or cracks, are removed to keep the wood intact.

-> Afterwards, these parts are used in different wood reconstitution processes to create various building materials (such as glulam, cross-laminated timber, plywood, etc.) with better properties than standard solid wood.
-Some examples of structural engineered wood products would be machined roof trusses, open web joists or prefabricated panel walls.
+Afterwards, these parts are used in different wood reconstitution processes to create various building materials (such as glulam, cross-laminated timber, plywood, etc.) with better properties than standard solid wood.
+Some examples of structural engineered wood products would be machined roof trusses, open web floor joists or prefabricated walls.

-> An engineered wood frame for an energy-efficient building
+An engineered wood frame for an energy-efficient building

 In addition to being a sustainable building material, wood naturally has excellent energy-saving properties.
 Engineered wood is designed to further enhance these properties to optimize the performance of the material used in the construction of a residential or commercial building.